apple/swift-corelibs-libdispatch/README.md

 libdispatch on Darwin is a combination of logic in the `xnu` kernel alongside the user-space Library.
 The kernel has the most information available to balance workload across the entire system.
 As a first step, however, we believe it is useful to bring up the basic functionality of the library using user-space pthread primitives on Linux.
 Eventually, a Linux kernel module could be developed to support more informed thread scheduling.

-## Project Goals
+## Project Status

-We are currently early in the development of this project.
-We began with a mirror of the open source drop that corresponds with OS X El Capitan (10.11) and have ported it to x86_64 Ubuntu 14.04 and 15.10.
-The next steps are:

-1. Complete the work to adopt libdispatch in other Core Libraries projects, especially Foundation.
-This will validate our work and get immediate test coverage on basic functionality of the Swift API.
-2. Include libdispatch and libdispatch-enabled Core Libraries in the Swift CI environment and the pre-built Swift toolchains at Swift.org.
+A port of libdispatch to Linux has been completed.
+On Linux, since Swift 3, swift-corelibs-libdispatch has been included in all Swift releases and is used by other swift-corelibs projects.

+Opportunities to contribute and on-going work include:

-3. Develop a test suite for the Swift APIs of libdispatch.
+1. Develop a test suite for the Swift APIs of libdispatch.
-4. Enhance libdispatch as needed to support Swift language evolution and the needs of the other Core Libraries projects.
+2. Enhance libdispatch as needed to support Swift language evolution and the needs of the other Core Libraries projects.

 ## Build and Install